andreisilviudragnea/pandoc_resume/markdown/resume.md

 runtime performance by correctly handling blocking calls, thus avoiding starving the [cats-effect](https://github.com/typelevel/cats-effect) compute pool.
 I also enforced strong static analysis checks on the Scala project at compile time, in order to maintain the high quality of the code.
 I re-wrote the event ingestion system in Rust as a POC, resulting into 2.6x CPU usage and 50x memory usage reduction.
+I also optimized Kafka Java client performance by using a separate thread for blocking `KafkaProducer.send()` calls.

 March 2018 - May 2021
 : **Software Engineer at Adobe (Identity Management Services team)**